BiaPyX/BiaPy-doc/source/workflows/classification.rst

             ├── . . .
             └── test806_6.png

 Here each directory is a number but it can be any string.
-Notice that they will be considered the classnames.
-Regarding the test, if you have no labels it doesn't matter if the images are separated in several folders or are all in one folder.
+Notice that they will be considered the class names.
+Regarding the test, if you have no classes it doesn't matter if the images are separated in several folders or are all in one folder.
+But, if ``DATA.TEST.LOAD_GT`` is enabled, each folder in test path (i.e. ``DATA.TEST.PATH``) will be considered as a class (as done for training and validation).

 .. _classification_problem_resolution: